Displayr/rhtmlLabeledScatter/docs/how_the_code_works.md

 1. `theSrc/R/htmlwidget.r` : defines the R function signature and does some input formatting before invoking the HTML Widget
 1. `theSrc/scripts/rhtmlTemplate.coffee` : registers the `rhtmlWidget` with the HTMLWidget framework.
 This file is deliberately very light on details and just calls methods on the Template class
 1. `theSrc/scripts/Template.coffee` : defines a class that does all of the work creating the htmlwidget.
-1. `theSrc/scripts/RhtmlStatefulWidget.coffee` : defines an interface for setting and getting state from a html widget.
+1. `rHtmlStatefulWidget.coffee` : defines the `RhtmlStatefulWidget` class, which provides an interface for setting and getting state from a html widget.
 This class is meant to be extended by the main widget class using class inheritance.
-1. `theSrc/scripts/RhtmlSvgWidget.coffee` : provides scaffolding for modifying the outer DOM element and adding a SVG container to the outer DOM.
+1. `rHtmlSvgWidget.coffee` : defines the `RhtmlSvgWidget` class, which provides scaffolding for modifying the outer DOM element and adding a SVG container to the outer DOM.
 This class is meant to be extended by the main widget class using class inheritance.

 ## `theSrc/R/htmlwidget.r`